AP: Trooper charged in child rape hid checkered FBI past

 The woman told AP that Bauer sexually assaulted her so frequently her hair began to fall out.

 “It was a year of torture,” she said.
 “He quite literally would keep me awake for days.
 I couldn’t eat.
-I couldn’t sleep, and in six months I went from 150 pounds from 92 pounds.
+I couldn’t sleep, and in six months I went from 150 pounds to 92 pounds.
 I was physically dying from what he was doing to me.”

 Mustian reported from New York.
 Associated Press writer Eric Tucker contributed to this report from Washington.